The Stars Look Down

 The Stars Look Down is a 1935 novel by A. J. Cronin which chronicles various injustices in an English coal mining community.
 A film version was released in 1940, and television adaptations include both Italian (1971) and British (1975) versions.

 The novel is set in 'Sleescale,' a mining town on the coast of Northumberland, as well as in 'Tynecastle' (Newcastle upon Tyne).
-While 'Sleescale' is a fictional locale, it is based on an excellent knowledge of similar places and people.
+While 'Sleescale' is a fictional locale, it is based on similar locations throughout the UK.
 Cronin, a Scot, served as Medical Inspector of Mines in the South Wales Valleys during the 1920s.

 Beginning before World War I and extending into the 1930s, the story shows the different careers of several persons: principally, a miner's son who aspires to defend his people politically, a miner who becomes a businessman, and the mine owner's son in conflict with his domineering father.

 Plot summary

 The novel centres on three very different men: